elifesciences/elife-bot/docs/notes-on-swf.md

 ### Deciders and workers are independent

 Any worker, listening on the same SWF task list, may process any activity.
 The same is true for any decider that is making decision tasks.
+Consider a workflow with two activity steps: in a workflow execution,

-- The machine executing step 1 of a workflow execution, for example, may not be the same machine that runs step 2 of that workflow execution.
+- The machine executing step 1 may not be the same machine that executes step 2
 - Similarly, a decider that decides to schedule step 1 may not be the same decider that schedules step 2
-- Each activity gets its own temporary directory, so activities executed on the __same__ machine will not read some other activity's files
+- Each activity gets its own temporary directory, so activities executed on the __same__ machine will not read files saved by some other activity

 ### Shared data and data persistence

 Any useful or important data must be stored outside of an eLife bot instance.
 Save data to S3 or SimpleDB so it can be used by the next worker or some time in the future.
-All workers will share the same S3 buckets and SimpleDB domains within the environment they are running (``dev`` or ``live``).
+Each worker running in a particular environment (``dev`` or ``live``) will share the same S3 buckets and SimpleDB domains with all other workers in that environment.

 The SWF execution history that is automatically created and stored by Amazon for up to 90 days also provides some semi-permanent data, though of course this is deleted automatically after 90 days.